FRC830/cpp-practice/46_class_comp/problem.md

 Create a class called `DogBreed` which will take an arguement of type string in its constructor.
 Make the variable that stores the parameter private, like in the `Graduation` class above.
 Make a method to print out the dog breed variable as well.
-Next, create a class called `Dog`, that has two arguements of int `age` and another with the type `DogBreed` Make a method that will then print out `Dog`'s `age` and `DogBreed` Finally, create both objects in `main()` and use the method from `Dog` to print out the information of it's object.
+Next, create a class called `Dog`, that has two arguements of int `age` and another with the type `DogBreed` Make a method that will then print out `Dog`'s `age` and `DogBreed` Finally, create both objects in `main()` and use the method from `Dog` to print out all the information of its object.

+**Notice** that multiple classes will need to be created for this lesson.
+In order to save space, just create all the classes in one "main" `.cpp` file with both declarations and definitions.

 As for all lessons, if you're having trouble:
 -(1) Ask a programming buddy